 When a case is referred to the Residential Hearing Board or the Judicial Council, students will be notified of the charges and of the hearing date, time and place.
 The accused is not required to testify or even be present, but the Residential Hearing Board/Judicial Council will its decision/ recommendation based upon evidence and testimony.
 The student has the right to be assisted by an advisor from the University community, (a student, faculty member or an administrative employee of his/her choice), but lawyers will not be permitted.

 A student agrees to actively refrain from any and all contact with a particular student.

-A student way is directed to complete a specified service task or number of service hours on Voorhees College campus grounds.
-A student may be charged $10 an hour for every hour of uncompleted service if they leave the college prior to completion of the service or do not complete the campus service by the specified deadline.
+A student way is directed to complete a specified service task or number of service hours on Voorhees University campus grounds.
+A student may be charged $10 an hour for every hour of uncompleted service if they leave the university prior to completion of the service or do not complete the campus service by the specified deadline.

 At the discretion of the adjudicating body, a student may be required to complete a specified